 So, if you have a black thumb and WANT to have a green thumb this is your plant.

-I’m going to share my tips for keeping it alive and growing.
+I’m going to share my tips on how to care for philodendron plants and keep them alive and growing.
 YOU CAN DO IT!!

-1. Keep it someplace that gets a lot of sun (but indirect light)
+Tip 1.
+Make Sure it gets a lot of indirect sun light

 When I first had it on the farmhouse shelves in the dining room, it wasn’t growing at all.
 That room is basically a cave (which drives me crazy).
 It could be clear blue skies outside, but you need a flashlight to see in there.

 Evie’s room is one of the brightest rooms in our house.
 It gets afternoon sun.
 But, never direct sun.
 The way the room is facing some parts get direct sun and others don’t.
 It’s the PERFECT spot.

 Let the plant speak to you.
 I’m laughing as a type that.
 But, I’ve found that as a general rule of thumb, indoor plants don’t like a lot of water.